-On Call - All 'On Call' requests should be directed through the class charts icon chase up via medical services, they will contact the member of staff on call (Senior Leadership Team or Head of Year) who will decide regarding further action or sanctions.
+On Call - All 'On Call' requests should be directed through Arbor.
+This will alert the on call team (Senior Leadership team or pastoral team) who will decide regarding further action or sanctions.

 Staff will challenge incidents of misbehaviour professionally in keeping with the above agreed protocols.
 They will not physically enforce discipline, except in cases where restraint is necessary to ensure students safety (see DFE/Academy guidelines regarding physical restraint).